 - (a) All corporate powers shall be exercised by or under the authority of, and the business and affairs of the corporation shall be managed under the direction of, the Board of Directors. - (b) The Board of Directors of the Corporation has resolved that, effective as of the Effective Time (as defined in the Agreement and Plan of Merger, dated as of February 6, 2007, by and between Radian Group Inc. and the Corporation (the "Merger Agreement")), Curt Culver shall continue to serve as Chairman of the Board of Directors and Chief Executive Officer of the Corporation and Sanford A. Ibrahim shall become President and Chief Operating Officer of the Corporation.
-The Board of Directors of the Corporation has further resolved that (i) Mr. Ibrahim shall be the successor to Mr. Culver as Chief Executive Officer of the Corporation, with such succession to become effective on [the date of the Corporation's 2009 annual shareholders meeting (to be held on May 7, 2009)]1 or any such earlier date as of which Mr. Culver ceases for any reason to serve in the position of Chief Executive Officer of the Corporation (the "CEO Succession Date"), and (ii) Mr. Ibrahim shall be the successor to Mr. Culver as Chairman of the Board of Directors of the Corporation, with such succession to become effective on the date of the Corporation's 2010 annual shareholders meeting (to be held in May 2010) or any such earlier date as of which Mr. Culver ceases for any reason to serve in the position of Chairman of the Board of Directors of the Corporation (the "Chairman Succession Date"), at which time Mr. Culver shall resign from the Board of Directors. - (c) (i) Except as provided below in clause (c)(ii), effective as of the Effective Time, the Board of Directors of the Corporation shall be comprised of six (6) Continuing Radian Directors, including Mr. Ibrahim and Herbert Wender, and six (6) Continuing MGIC Directors, including Mr. Culver and Kenneth Jastrow, divided into three equal classes and designated as Class I (with a term expiring at the 2010 annual shareholders meeting), Class II (with a term expiring at the 2008 annual shareholders meeting) and Class III (with a term expiring at the 2009 annual shareholders meeting), respectively, with (w) Messrs.
-Ibrahim and Jastrow serving in Class II, (x) Mr. Culver serving in Class III, (y) Mr. Wender serving in Class I, and (z) the remaining Continuing Radian Directors and
+The Board of Directors of the Corporation has further resolved that (i) Mr. Ibrahim shall be the successor to Mr. Culver as Chief Executive Officer of the Corporation, with such succession to become effective on [the date of the Corporation's 2009 annual shareholders meeting (to be held on May 7, 2009)]1 or any such earlier date as of which Mr. Culver eases for any reason to serve in the position of Chief Executive Officer of the Corporation (the "CEO Succession Date"), and (ii) Mr. Ibrahim shall be the successor to Mr. Culver as Chairman of the Board of Directors of the Corporation, with such succession to become effective on the date of the Corporation's 2010 annual shareholders meeting (to be held in May 2010) or any such earlier date as of which Mr. Culver ceases for any reason to serve in the position of Chairman of the Board of Directors of the Corporation (the "Chairman Succession Date"), at which time Mr. Culver shall resign from the Board of Directors. - (c) (i) Except as provided below in clause (c)(ii), effective as of the Effective Time, the Board of Directors of the Corporation shall be comprised of six (6) Continuing Radian Directors, including Mr. Ibrahim and Herbert Wender, and six (6) Continuing MGIC Directors, including Mr. Culver and Kenneth Jastrow, divided into three equal classes and designated as Class I (with a term expiring at the 2010 annual shareholders meeting), Class II (with a term expiring at the 2009 annual shareholders meeting) and Class III (with a term expiring at the 2009 annual shareholders meeting), respectively, with (w) Messrs.
+Ibrahim and Jastrow serving in Class II, (x) Mr. Culver serving in Class III, (x) Mr. Culver serving in Class II, (x) Mr. Culver serving in Class III, (x) Mr. Culver serving in Class II, (x) Mr. Culver serving in Class III, (x) Mr. Culver serving in Class II, (x) Mr. Culver serving in Class II, (x) Mr. Culver serving in Class III, (x) Mr. Culver serving in Class II, (x) Mr. Culver se

-$^{1}$ Bracketed language to be changed to "September 1, 2009" if the Effective Time occurs after July 1, 2007.
+1 Bracketed language to be changed to "September 1, 2009" if the Effective Time occurs after July 1, 2007.